abhisheksarkar30/git-extras-tool/README.md

 ## Prerequisites

 You should have a Python v3.0+ installed in your machine.
+If having multiple versions cuurrently, all submodules of python should point to v3.0+.

 ## Setup